bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 ## Installation

-**Linux/Unix installation**
+### Linux/Unix

 If you're using a Linux distribution or some other Unix derivative such as *BSD or Solaris you'll probably be able to install Ruby and Python through the operating system's software management system.
-For instance on Debian Linux systems(Ubuntu is a popular Debian derivative) you can use apt to install them.
-Run the following commands as root or with sudo:
+For instance on Debian Linux systems (Ubuntu is a popular Debian derivative) you can use `apt` to install them.
+Run the following commands as `root` or with `sudo`:

 ``` bash
 $ apt-get install ruby
 $ apt-get install python
 ```

-On Red Hat based distros like Fedora, CentOS, etc you can use yum
+On Red Hat based distros like Fedora, CentOS, etc you can use `yum`
 instead:

 ``` bash